Free Willy 3: The Rescue: Reception

-Free Willy 3 received generally mixed reviews from critics.

 On Rotten Tomatoes, the film has an approval rating of 45%, based on reviews from 20 critics.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Siskel & Ebert called Free Willy 3 the best film in the series.
 Roger Ebert gave it a thumbs-up and 3 out of 4 stars in his review, writing that "the series has grown up" and "smart" kids will enjoy it.